List of songs recorded by JoJo: Career

 JoJo released her debut mixtape, Can't Take That Away From Me on September 7, 2010 for free digital download through Rap-Up.com.
-The mixtape drew upon more pop, hip-hop and soulful genres compared to her previous albums with the mixtapes first single being a track titled In The Dark.
+The mixtape drew upon more pop, hip-hop and soulful genres compared to her previous albums with the mixtapes first single being a track titled (I Only Know Him) In the Dark.
 JoJo released her second free mixtape entitled Agápē on her 22nd birthday on December 20, 2012, and marking the follow-up to her 2010 mixtape.
 The mixtape has spawned three singles so far with the first being "We Get By" which was released for free online on November 15, 2012 on JoJo's official SoundCloud with a limited number of downloads, with JoJo stating "there's a limit on the download because we want you to download the entire mixtape once its released".
 The second single "Andre" was released on November 30, 2012.
 The song was inspired by the OutKast rapper's 2003 album The Love Below.
 The songs accompanying music video was directed by Patrick "Embryo" Tapu and made its official premiere on official worldwide premiere on March 21, 2013 exclusively through Complex Magazine.
 The mixtapes third and current single "Thinking Out Loud" is currently scheduled to premiere in June 2013 which will include the full extended version of the song, along with the accompanying music video which was shot on March 29, 2013 in Downtown Los Angeles with director Aaron A. "Can't Handle The Truth" is set to be released as the fourth single.

 In 2015 JoJo released an extended play titled III.
 Its lead single was “When Love Hurts”.
 The other two tracks are “Save My Soul” and “Say Love”.

 JoJo released her third studio album, Mad Love, October 14, 2016.
 It debuted #6 on the Billboard hot 200.
 It spawned 3 singles “F*** Apologies” which features Wiz Khalifa, “FAB” which features female rapper Remy Ma, and “I Can Only” which features Canadian singer-songwriter Alessia Cara.